 Figure 7.
 Illustration of the 11 talar measurements employed in this paper (following Youlatos, 1999) on the right talus from Moncucco Torinese MGPT-PU 127000.
-Abbreviations: AS1, length of talotibial facet on the dorsomedial plane; AS2, length of the neck on the dorsolateral plane; AS3, maximum length of the neck and head; AS4, maximum length of the talus; AS5, height of the posterior talocalcaneal facet; AS6, length of the posterior talocalcaneal facet; AS6, length of the head, perpendicular to the former measurement; AS9, maximum length of the neck on the dorsal plane; AS10, distal length of the trochlea; and AS11, proximal length of the trochlea.
+Abbreviations: AS1, length of talotibial facet on the dorsomedial plane; AS2, length of the neck on the dorsolateral plane; AS3, maximum length of the neck and head; AS4, maximum length of the talus; AS5, height of the posterior talocalcaneal facet; AS6, length of the posterior talocalcaneal facet; AS7, length of the head; AS8, height of the head, perpendicular to the former measurement; AS9, maximum length of the neck on the dorsal plane; AS10, distal length of the trochlea; and AS11, proximal length of the trochlea.